NYFE237/DATA-VISUALIZATION-PROJECT/README.md

 The process likely involved using the pdftools package, developed by rOpenSci, to scrape and organize the tabular data from the PDF source.

-#Presentation
+# Presentation:
-For the presentation:
+Follow the steps as metionned here:
-*1-Open tbi.py on your python environment
+* 1-Open tbi.py on your python environment
-*2- Install streamlit
+* 2- Install streamlit
-*3- Execute this command in the terminal :  streamlit run tbi.py
+* 3- Execute this command in the terminal :  streamlit run tbi.py